Terradue/stac-extensions-disaster/README.md

 ## Item Properties and Collection Fields

+## Fields

+The fields in the table below can be used in these parts of STAC documents:

+- [ ] Catalogs
+- [x] Collections
+- [x] Item Properties (incl.
+Summaries in Collections)
+- [ ] Assets (for both Collections and Items, incl.
+Item Asset Definitions in Collections)
+- [ ] Links

 | Field Name             | Type      | Description                                                                                                      |
 | ---------------------- | --------- | ---------------------------------------------------------------------------------------------------------------- |
 | disaster:call_ids      | \[int]    | Identifiers of the related [Call(s)](#call)                                                                      |